jalexisg/SET08103/labs/lab02/README.md

         run: docker logs semcontainer

 ```

+Make sure your Maven configuration (pom.xml) is compiling to Java 10.
+(See above under the heading Creating a Self-contained JAR)

 We have a few more Docker commands but these are just the ones we added via IntelliJ or otherwise.
 Now push this to GitHub: